ShlomiRex/blog/_drafts/how-to-create-an-operation-system-from-scratch.md

 - [Writing a Simple Operating System — from Scratch by Nick Blundell](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf)
 - [BIOS Interrupts and Functions](https://ostad.nit.ac.ir/payaidea/ospic/file1615.pdf)

+The post is written sequentially, which means it is recommended to read it from top to bottom.
+The progress is made in the same order as the post, so you can see me actually struggle and get back to previous points.

 ## Boot process

 The first step is to understand how the computer reaches our kernel code from BIOS.